-It is also recommended that the sender and recipient submit a mail search in case your missing USPS package or mail.
-This way, priority for finding your mail would be higher.
+It is also recommended that the sender and recipient submit a mail search in case you’re missing a USPS package or mail.
+This way, the priority for finding your mail would be higher.

 An Alternative Solution?

-In order to avoid the risk of losing mail again in the future, you can secure your mail & packages by signing up for a virtual mailbox.
+To save yourself from the frustration of losing your mail and packages, you can secure them by signing up for a virtual mailbox.

 A virtual mailbox is a convenient, online mailbox.
 Your mail will be delivered to state-of-the-art mail facilities lessening the risk of mail theft and mail going missing.

-Experienced mail operators will scan the envelopes of your mail and upload it to your mailbox.
+Experienced mail operators will scan the envelopes of your mail and upload them to your mailbox.

 PostScan Mail offers virtual mailboxes with a variety of nationwide addresses.
 You can choose to have a virtual PO Box or a virtual mailbox with a real street address.

-Logging into your online mailbox can be done through your phone; you simply choose the mail piece and pick an action like open & scan, forward, archive, or shred.
+Logging into your online mailbox can be done through your phone; you just choose the mail piece and pick an action like open & scan, forward, archive, or shred.

 You can forward mail to yourself wherever you are, no matter how many times you move.
 Get your virtual mailbox today and never worry about your mail getting lost, stuck, or misplaced again.